Chantland/eHRAF_Scraper/README.md

 # eHRAF_Scraper

-To use this Scraper, please click on Scraper_GUI and follow GUI_Instructions.docx
+To use this Scraper, please click on Scraper_GUI and follow GUI_Instructions.docx Note that currently there is only a MAC version of the GUI application.
+If you want Windows or Linux, consider installing it on your desired Machine.

 Autonomous scraper of eHRAF webpage that through URL_generator.py can mimic the search parameters in eHRAF and through eHRAF_Scraper.py can extract document information from the website, systematically scraping each culture's defined documents.